ruby/www.ruby-lang.org/en/news/_posts/2013-11-21-fukuoka-ruby-award-2014.md

 - Engine Yard novelty goods set

 The winner of Heroku Prize will receive:
-- 100,000yen
+- 100,000 yen
 -  A pair of tickets to RubyKaigi (incl.
 50,000 yen per person for transport expenses)
 - Heroku novelty goods set

 The winner of the paperboy&co.
 Prize will receive:
-- Free pair tickets to Shimane (Ruby City Matsue) for 3days (transportation expenses up to 50,000 yen per person)
+- Free pair tickets to Shimane (Ruby City Matsue) for 3 days (transportation expenses up to 50,000 yen per person)
 - Free gTLD (com, net, org, info, biz) for 10 years